STOCKS, BONDS &

 principal.
 With the collapse of the Soviet Union in 1991 and

 The green bond measures 160 x 116mm.
-It is an historic item
+They are historic items

 from the final decade of the Soviet Union.